pkirkovsky/lol-lmao/commit-history.md

 A commit was made on this date: Mon Aug 05 2024
 A commit was made on this date: Wed Aug 07 2024
 A commit was made on this date: Wed Aug 07 2024
+A commit was made on this date: Thu Aug 08 2024